-User task Default 1Mbit speed & 15 bit color 1Mbit speed & 8 bit color QuickTime video #1 700 - 2500 400 - 500 150 - 350 KB/s KB/s KB/s QuickTime video #2 1500 - 2500 400 - 550 200 - 350 KB/s KB/s KB/s
+User task Default 1Mb speed and 15-bit color 1Mb speed and 8-bit color QuickTime Video #2 1500 - 2500 400 - 550 200 - 350 KB/s KB/s KB/s

-With the reduced bandwidth settings, bandwidth is reduced significantly for virtually all tasks.
-With the 15 bit color setting, perceived performance is similar to the default parameters.
-Further, bandwidth reductions are possible with additional changes in the settings.
+With reduced bandwidth settings, bandwidth is reduced significantly for virtually all tasks.
+With the 15-bit color setting, perceived performance is similar to the default parameters.
+Further bandwidth reductions are possible with additional changes in the settings.